itpresidents/directory/readme.md

 ### Options:

 - `-y XXXX` : Specify a year
-- `-w XXXX` : Integer value for width of images
+- `-w XXXX` : Integer value for width of images, defaults to 200
-- `-h XXXX` : Integer value for height of images
+- `-h XXXX` : Integer value for height of images, defaults to 300